Aerial View of Copacabana © Breogan67

-This famous Rio beach neighbourhood was just a small fishing village until a new highway changed the face of it sometime in the 1900s.
-The Copacabana Palace Hotel first opened its doors in 1923, and since then the area mushroomed with Neoclassical and Art Nouveau skyscrapers, penthouses and apartments.
-Visitors still flock, as they have always done, to the glamorous Palace Hotel, the place to be seen.
-Sometimes the visit is only to have tea or a meal at the famed Cipriani restaurant.
-The beach itself has white sand and calm water and is festooned with kiosks.
-It is a popular spot for beach sports like soccer and volleyball, and a good place to sunbathe.
-Copacabana beach is particularly popular on New Year's Day.
-According to tradition, visitors dress in white and congregate here to celebrate in their droves, counting more than two million people during this time.
+This famous Rio beach neighbourhood was just a small fishing village until a new highway built in the early 1900s brought crowds of visitors to these golden shores.
+The Copacabana Palace Hotel first opened its doors in 1923, and since then the area mushroomed with Neoclassical and Art Nouveau skyscrapers, penthouses, and apartments.
+Visitors still flock, as they have always done, to the glamorous Palace Hotel, which is the place to be seen, especially to have tea or a meal at the famed Cipriani restaurant.